 Are drones allowed?

-Drones are not allowed in Cenote Azul.
-In fact, the use of drones is pretty restricted in Mexico, and most cenotes and other areas of interest prohibit its use.
+Drones are NOT allowed in Cenote Azul.
+In fact, the use of drones is pretty restricted in Mexico, and most cenotes and areas of interest prohibit their use.
 You can, however, take pictures at the cenote.

 Is there anything prohibited at the cenote?

-To protect this natural location, there are some restrictions when visiting Cenote Azul (and they are the same in most cenotes!)
-These are some of the things you’re not allowed to do in the cenote:
+To protect this natural location, there are some Cenote Azul rules you need to follow.
+They are the same in most cenotes, so the list will come in handy for all your cenote visits.
+These are some of the things you’re not allowed to do.

-• As I stated earlier, sunscreen and bug repellent are not allowed in the cenote.
+• As I stated earlier, sunscreen and bug repellent are prohibited.

 • You can take your snorkel gear and water shoes, but fins are not allowed.